Basic Peace Officer Course

 Personal History Statement

-Applicants interested in entering CAPCOG’s Basic Peace Officer Certification Course must
+Applicants interested in enrolling CAPCOG’s Basic Peace Officer Certification Course must:

-- Attend a scheduled Entrance Seminar/Test (Note: applicants may not attend the Entrance Seminar/Test until he or she has submitted the Personal History Statement and attended an Interview with the RLEA Director)
+- Attend a scheduled Entrance Exam (Note: applicants may not attend the Entrance Exam until he or she has submitted the Personal History Statement).

-Candidates must undergo a timed, 3-part test covering basic mathematics, reading comprehension, and basic grammar/spelling skills.
+Candidates must undergo a timed, four-part test covering basic mathematics, reading comprehension, basic grammar/spelling and writing skills.
 This test is administered at CAPCOG RLEA by RLEA staff on scheduled orientation days.
-Testing and Orientation days are scheduled for only one BPOC class posting at a time.
+Testing and orientation days are scheduled for only one BPOC class posting at a time.

 Candidates must have one of the following combinations of documented educational milestones completed and submit transcripts for all education:

-• A Bachelor’s degree from an accredited college, or
+• A bachelor’s degree from an accredited college.

-Candidates who have served in the military for any amount of time are required to submit a complete Form DD-214 (Member 4 page) showing his or her Honorable Discharge and re-enlistment code.
-In order to be admitted into the BPOC Program, the word HONORABLE must be present under the discharge disposition.
+Candidates who have served in the military for any amount of time are required to submit a complete Form DD-214 (Member 4 page) showing his or her discharge classification and re-enlistment code.
+In order to be admitted into the BPOC Program, there must be no dishonorable discharge or other discharge based on misconduct that would bar future military services.

 CAPCOG RLEA is an approved Veteran’s Administration school.
-Qualified candidates may apply for Chapter 30, Montgomery GI Bill benefits; Chapter 33, Post 911 GI Bill benefits; and Chapter 31, Vocational Rehabilitation GI Bill benefits, while attending the BPOC.
+Qualified candidates may apply for Chapter 30, Montgomery GI Bill benefits, and Chapter 33, Post 911 GI Bill benefits, while attending the BPOC.

 Physical and Psychological Fitness